-In fact, if you eat animal substances but also plant substances, the beneficial aspects of the plant substances mitigate the harmful effects of the animal proteins, animal fats and cholesterol to an extent (plus any beneficial vitamins and minerals that happen to be present in the animal substances are a factor).
-Remember, the human body has the the ability to continually heal itself from harm that’s done to it – whether accidental or intentional.
+In fact, if you eat animal substances but also plant substances, the beneficial nutrients in the plant substances mitigate the harmful effects of the animal proteins, animal fats, and cholesterol to an extent (plus any beneficial vitamins and minerals that happen to be present in the animal substances are some sort of factor).
+Remember, the human body has the ability to continually heal itself from harm that’s done to it – whether accidental or intentional.
+Our bodies do this by taking the nutrients that originate from plants and using them to drive certain actions -that our metabolisms are evolved to automatically engage in- that allow our bodies to regenerate damaged tissue.
 When you’re intentionally doing something harmful to yourself, it’s like you’re fighting a war inside your body, with the times you’re consuming the animal substances damaging your body and the times you’re not consuming them allowing your body to heal itself a bit.

-The truth is that animal substances have nutrients that are not related to proteins, fats and cholesterol in them, that the animals only gained from eating plant substances.
-So you are getting recycled nutrients.
-These vitamins, minerals etc. would normally be very healthy for you, and indeed are still mitigating the effects of the toxic animal proteins somewhat, but animal proteins, animal fats and cholesterol are so toxic that there isn’t much the good nutrients can do.
-Indeed, many animal substances cause the human body to block the absorption of the good nutrients in both animal substances and plant based food.
+The truth is that animal substances have nutrients that are not related to proteins, fats, and cholesterol in them, that the animals only gained from eating plant substances.
+So if you consume animal flesh or secretions you are getting recycled nutrients.
+These vitamins, minerals, etc. in the plants would normally be very healthy for you, and indeed are still mitigating the effects of the toxic animal proteins somewhat, but animal proteins, animal fats, and cholesterol are so toxic that there isn’t much that the good nutrients can do to overcome the bad effects of the animal proteins, fats, and cholesterol.
+Indeed, many animal substances cause the human body to block the absorption of the good nutrients in both animal substances and plant-based food.